Mechanical stoker

 The furnace end of a Polish mechanical stoker entering a steam locomotive firebox.

 A mechanical stoker is a mechanical system that feeds solid fuel like coal, coke or anthracite into the furnace of a steam boiler.
-They are common on steam locomotives after 1900 and are also used on ships and power stations.
-Known now as a spreader stoker they remain in use today especially in furnaces fueled by wood pellets or refuse.
+It became increasingly common on steam locomotives after 1900 and is also used on ships and in power stations.
+Known now as a spreader stoker, it remains in use, especially in furnaces fueled by wood pellets or refuse.

-There are three types: the over feed, the under feed and the cross feed.
-The over feed delivers coal on to the top of the coals already in the furnace in the manner of a human working a shovel.
-The under feeder pushes fresh coal into the bottom of the furnace and then advances it upwards so that it mixes with the burning coal above.
+There are three types: the over-feed, the under-feed and the cross-feed.
+An over-feeder delivers coal on to the top of the coals already in the furnace in the manner of a human working a shovel.
+An under-feeder pushes fresh coal into the bottom of the furnace and then advances it upwards so that it mixes with the burning coal above.

-The mechanical means used are, depending on design, combinations of the screw feed, the conveyor belt, the bucket chain, the paddle and the ram.
-Steam jets from the boiler or a mechanical catapult may also be used to throw coal into the far reaches of the furnace.
+Depending on design, the mechanical means used in the stoker are combinations of a screw feed, a conveyor belt, a bucket chain, a paddle or a ram.
+Jets powered by steam from the boiler, or some mechanical contrivance, were often used to throw coal into the far reaches of the furnace.

 Use in steam locomotives

-The confined working conditions of a locomotive cab meant that the earliest development of the stoker took place in this application.
-Designers sought to maximize power output in the locomotive by feeding coal at a rate faster than the fireman could shovel.
+The confined working conditions of a steam locomotive cab meant that the earliest development of the stoker took place on railway locomotives.
+Designers sought to maximize the power output of the locomotive by feeding coal at a rate faster than the fireman could shovel.

-In locomotives the stoker was usually powered by a small steam engine located in the tender which drew its steam from the main boiler.
+In railway locomotives, the stoker was usually powered by a small steam engine in the tender which drew its steam from the main boiler.

-In early designs the coal would still be shovelled by the fireman into a hopper which would feed into a crusher and then a screw or bucket elevator would lift the pulverised coal to a position where it could be mechanically scattered across the burning coals of the furnace by a spreader.
-The spreader could be jets of steam, mechanical arms, or a fast rotating plate.
+In early designs, the coal was still shovelled by the fireman into a hopper which fed into a crusher, from which a screw or bucket elevator would lift the pulverised coal to a position where it could be mechanically scattered by a spreader across the burning coals of the firebox.
+The spreader might use jets of steam, mechanical arms, or a fast rotating plate.

-Later designs also mechanised the retrieval of the coal from the tender using steam ram powered pushers and/or a helical screw.
+Later designs mechanised the retrieval of the coal from the tender, using steam-powered pushers and/or a helical screw.